MDL definitions

 HVDI

-• 0 – Inner dimensioning.
-Plate thickness is excluded from width/height.
+• 0 – Inner dimensioning; plate thickness is not included in width/height.

-• 1 – Outer dimensioning.
-Plate thickness is included to width/height.
+• 1 – Outer dimensioning; plate thickness is included in width/height.

 HVDT